Personal Injury Lawyers Cranberry Township, PA

 Jason Matzus’ leadership qualities have been acknowledged by his peers in the legal community.
 For example, he has been included in Pennsylvania Super Lawyers every year since 2008.
 Additionally, Mr. Matzus is frequently sought after as an instructor for legal seminars and serves as an adjunct Professor of Law at the University of Pittsburgh School of Law.

 Cranberry Township personal injury lawyer Jason Matzus has the experience and the knowledge needed to win your accident claim and get you the compensation you need, want, and deserve.
 Moreover, Attorney Matzus won’t back down from a fight with the insurance company – and they know this about him, which gives him a major advantage when he negotiates on your behalf.
-Contact Matzus Law now to speak with a member of our Cranberry Township, PA legal team.
+Contact Matzus Law LLC now to speak with a member of our Cranberry Township, PA legal team.

 Cranberry Township, Pennsylvania